Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 A man claiming to be Talenel appears at the end of The Way of Kings, proclaiming that he has failed and that another Desolation is coming, but gets taken to an insane asylum.

-- All Therapists Are Muggles: He's most likely a Herald driven insane by thousands of years of torture, but the ardents assume he's just delusional.
-There's also the fact that mental help in Alethkar seemingly consists of leaving the patient in solitary confinement in semi-darkness in hopes that being left alone will help him, which is... pretty much the opposite of what we consider therapy here on Earth.
+- All Therapists Are Muggles: He's a Herald driven insane by thousands of years of torture, death and rebirth, but the ardents assume he's insane, (which he is, to be fair), and thus not actually a Herald.
+Mental health help in Alethkar seemingly consists of leaving the patient in solitary confinement in semi-darkness in hopes that being left alone will help him, which while historically accurate for earth is pretty much the opposite of what we consider therapy these days, so even ignoring the more Divine nature of Taln's mental health issues, they're not even really equipped to deal with mundane issues..

 - Back from the Dead: He shows up alive again in the epilogue, arriving before Hoid and proclaiming that he has "failed", referring to his inability to hold out against the torments he faced while imprisoned by Odium.

-- The Big Guy: While the other Heralds don't aren't noticeably different in stature from everyone else, Taln is a giant who's Amaram's height when hunched, and when he straightens up, he's described as being built like a wall.
+- The Big Guy: While the other Heralds aren't noticeably different in stature from everyone else, Taln is a giant who's Amaram's height when hunched, and when he straightens up, he's described as being built like a wall.

 - Chekhov's Gunman: In the Prelude to The Stormlight Archive, it's mentioned that he's the only Herald that didn't break the Oathpact.
 At the end of The Way of Kings, someone claiming to be him shows up to declare that another Desolation is coming.